McHale's Navy: Ensign Parker

-Ensign Charles Beaumont Parker (Tim Conway) – McHale's likable, but goofy second-in-command, he is referred to by McHale as "Chuck" and by the crew as "Mister Parker" (in the United States Navy, officers ranking from warrant officer to lieutenant commander who are not in command are often referred to as "Mister").
+Ensign Charles Beaumont Parker (Tim Conway) – McHale's likable, but goofy second-in-command, he is referred to by McHale as "Chuck" and by the crew as "Mister Parker" (in the United States Navy, officers ranking from warrant officer to lieutenant commander were referred to as "Mister" until 1973).
 Conway's bashful, unassertive, naïve, mildly gung-ho bungler often succeeds in spite of clownish ineptitude (a theme that was career-defining).
 Like Conway, Ensign Parker is from Chagrin Falls, Ohio.
 Parker was born between about 1916 and 1920 (Note: Parker is 27 years old in "Send this Ensign to Camp", while in another episode he is 24 years old.) and worked for the Chagrin Falls Gazette.

-Although he tries to be military, he is too dimwitted to command too much respect and many of the episodes involve Parker getting into trouble because of his bumbling and ineptitude such as accidentally firing depth charges or shooting down Allied aircraft.
+Although he tries to be military, he is too dimwitted to command much respect and many of the episodes involve Parker getting into trouble because of his bumbling and ineptitude such as accidentally firing depth charges or shooting down Allied aircraft.
 Even before becoming a member of McHale's crew, Ensign Parker's personnel file is a laundry list of major foul-ups, including crashing a destroyer escort into a dock, doing something unspecified in heavy fog to the heavy cruiser USS Minneapolis and calling in a naval airstrike on a Marine gasoline dump.

 Because of his considerable bumbling, the crew tries to protect Parker, who they feel will not survive as an officer without their help.
 Also, he is very slow to catch on and does not know when to keep his mouth closed.
 McHale usually gives Parker a discreet kick or stomp on the foot to get him to shut up.
 For instance, when Binghamton says "the cat is out of the bag," Parker says, "I'm sure it's around here somewhere, Sir.
 Here, kitty, kitty."
 Parker's catchphrase is "Gee, I love that kind of talk" and he loves to cite naval regulations which he knows by heart, but somehow can never remember his serial number correctly.

 In the episode titled "The Great Impersonation", Ensign Parker impersonates British General Smythe-Pelly (Conway in a dual role) in Nouméa, New Caledonia, where he dodges assassins while the actual general leads an invasion against Japanese forces.
 In another Conway dual role, Parker impersonates Admiral Chester "Rockpile" Beaty in "The Seven Faces of Ensign Parker."
 In "H.M.S.
 73", Parker poses as a phony British rear admiral, Sir Reggie Grother-Smyth and impersonates British Admiral Clivedon Sommers in "The British Also Have Ensigns."
 From time to time, Parker is called upon to fool Captain Binghamton with a voice impersonation of President Franklin D. Roosevelt (Parker also does an impersonation of Roosevelt in McHale's Navy Joins the Air Force).